 For a building, wall or other permanent structure to be acceptable as a monument for the purpose of defining a title boundary, it must be shown in the registered plan or described in the deed between the parties that created the boundary.
 The relationship between the monument and the boundary must be shown or described in the plan or deed.
 If undisturbed, the position of the monument can then be used to re-establish the boundary in a new plan and will prevail over the measurements set out in the base plan, title or deed.

-'Party Walls' and 'Separate Walls' shown on plans also constitute monuments.
-Unless the surveyor indicates (by adding suitable connections) that the wall is not on the boundary it is accepted that the monument forms the boundary, irrespective of the bearing and distance along the wall shown on the plan.
+Terms such as ‘Centre of Party Wall’ or ‘Face of Wall’ may be used on plans to identify the relationship of a monument to the boundary.
+Unless the surveyor indicates (by adding suitable connections, offsets and statements) that the wall as shown or described is not on the boundary, it is accepted that the monument forms the boundary, irrespective of the bearing and distance along the wall shown on the plan.

 Fences are not entirely satisfactory as monuments, and their adoption should be supported by other corroborative evidence.
 The age and nature of the fencing is important and should be shown on the plan when used to define the position of a boundary.

 All NSW legislation can be accessed at www.legislation.nsw.gov.au/